vmware-tanzu-labs/educates-training-platform/project-docs/getting-started/local-environment.md

 * Connection #0 to host www.educates-local-dev.test left intact
 ```

 The IP address used as the target for addresses resolved by the local DNS resolver will be the IP address of the primary active network interface for the local host.
-If you want to override the IP address and change it to use an alternate IP, such as that used by an alias applied to a network interface using the ``ifconfig INTERFACE alias`` command, you can edit the local Educates config using the command ``educates admin config edit`` and add configuration in the following form before deploying the local DNS resolver.
+If you want to override the IP address and change it to use an alternate IP, such as that used by an alias applied to a network interface using the ``ifconfig INTERFACE alias`` command, you can edit the local Educates config using the command ``educates local config edit`` and add configuration in the following form before deploying the local DNS resolver.

 ```yaml
 localDNSResolver: